The Fear of Being Alone and the Need for Support! 😟

 We all carry these five great wounds to varying degrees.
 For me, the wound of abandonment was a big one that has required a lot of inner work — Because of its impact on my need to hold on and the fear of lacking support.

 If you recognized yourself in some parts of this text, know that you are not alone!
 And if you recognized your child in there, don’t be too hard on yourself!
-Because it may very well relate to the very perception of your child (my personal experience), and not from ill intent on your part.
-Also, remember that you have around 18 years to raise your child and deprogram some wounds and behaviors!😉
+Because it may very well related to the ways your child perceives things, and not from ill intent on your part.
+Also, remember that you have around 18 years and more to raise your child and deprogram some wounds and behaviors!😉

 When you observe that you are often accommodating your child, it may be a sign that you are trying to give your child what your inner child has lacked.
 Love, presence, kindness and empathy… are things that we sometimes have to relearn to give ourselves first!
 When we fail to do this, we often remain in doubt about what we can give our children.
 We then become insecure, and our children feel us… which may recreate the conditions of our own wound — Gradually transforming our doubts into guilt!😔